simosavonen/full-stack-turku/README.md

 # full-stack-turku

-Code for front- and backend for Full Stack course at Uni. of turku
+Code for front- and backend for Full Stack course at Uni. of Turku

 Built on top of Shadow-CLJS.